LaunchCodeEducation/linux/content/git/walkthrough/merging/git-merge/index.md

 This walkthrough will be using the `https://github.com/LaunchCodeTechnicalTraining/py-demo-web-logs-continued` github repository.
 {{% /notice %}}

-## Merge Strategies

-In this walkthrough you will find two different merge strategies. `git merge` and `git rebase`.
-The main benefits of `git merge` is that you will keep the original history of the `master` branch in tact. `git rebase` will alter the history but you are able to perform the rebase on a alternate branch.
-- `get merge` requires you to merge a branch directly into master.
-- `git rebase` allows you to rebase your development branch on top of master.

 ### `git merge`

 Lets begin with the `git merge` command and strategy to combine two branches.